 What is the Virgin Gut?

 Here comes the killer fact.
-Only small amounts of formula or solid foods cause a shift that destroys this environment, changing acidity and destroying the immunoglobulins that coat mucosal surfaces.
-“Just one formula supplement per 24 hours will result in an almost immediate shift from breastfed to formula-fed gut flora - in which good bacteria (Bifidobacteria) are no longer dominant” (Mackie, Sghir, Gaskins.
-Bullen, Tearle, Stewart).
-This means that your baby is more likely to develop allergies later on as your baby's gut becomes 'sensitized' (Lim 2009).
+Only small amounts of formula or solid foods cause a shift that destroys the virgin gut environment, changing acidity and destroying the immunoglobulins that coat mucosal surfaces making them more permeable.
+“Just one formula supplement per 24 hours will result in an almost immediate shift from breastfed to formula-fed gut flora - in which good bacteria (Bifidobacteria) are no longer dominant” (Mackie et al 1999; Penders et al 2006).
+Bacteria, endotoxins - which are the toxic byproducts of certain bacteria - and proteins slip into the bloodstream, thereby causing the body’s immune system to mount a response.
+This resulting low-grade inflammation, which affects the entire body, may lead over time to metabolic syndrome and a number of the chronic diseases that have been linked to it (Pollan 2013).
+In other words, your baby is more prone to develop allergies later on as their gut has become 'sensitized' (Lim 2009).
 The process has been described as follows:

-That foreign proteins damage a young baby's immature gut was noted by the BBC in 2007 in an article about HIV transmission.
+That foreign/non-breastmilk proteins damage a young baby's immature gut was noted by the BBC in a 2007 article about HIV transmission.
 Babies of mothers in developing countries who did not exclusively breastfeed were almost 11 times more likely to acquire the infection.
 "This higher risk is due to the larger, more complex proteins which may lead to greater damage to the lining of the stomach, allowing the virus to pass through the gut wall" (BBC).

 More recently, researchers from Duke University grew bacteria in samples of infant formulas, cow's milk and breast milk.
 The infant formulas and the cow's milk were incubated with two strains of E. coli bacteria – helpful cousins to the dangerous organisms associated with food poisoning.
 Within minutes, the bacteria began multiplying in all of the specimens, but there was an immediate difference in the way the bacteria grew.
 In the breast milk, bacteria stuck together to form biofilms - thin, adherent layers of bacteria that serve as a shield against pathogens and infections.
 Bacteria in the infant formula and cow's milk proliferated wildly, but it grew as individual organisms that did not aggregate to form a protective barrier (Current Nutrition & Food Science 2012).